-The Cricketfilter® is used for clarification of cacao butter, directly after the cacao press.
+The Cricketfilter® is used for clarification of cacao butter, directly after the cocoa press.
 The Cricketfilter® is a proven filter system in this industry and successfully in use at many major cacao producers.

-Our Cricketfilter® is well suised for filtration of cacao butter
+Our Cricketfilter® is well suited for filtration of cacao butter

 - No precoat allowed and needed